Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Related Work

 \section{Related Work}

-There are several works in the literature that have investigated tasks that are similar to the task of intercepting projectiles.
-In this section, we will discuss these works, as well as their advantages and disadvantages.
-In \cite{5651175}, the authors presented a framework that can be utilized by robot manipulators to catch a ball.
-Specifically, the catching problem is formulated as a bi-level optimization problem, which produces a joint trajectory that can successfully complete the catching task.
-The advantage of using an optimization-based trajectory generation algorithm is that trajectories can be quickly generated in simple environments even for high-dimensional planning problems.
-There are three key disadvantages in this work as compared to our work: (i) as \cite{5651175} solves an optimization problem online while the projectile is in flight, it is not guaranteed to return a solution within a strict time limit; (ii) \cite{5651175} assumes that there are no obstacles in the workspace; (iii) \cite{5651175} uses a VICON system that provides very accurate pose estimate of the incoming object.
-Hence, the assumptions of the planning and the perception problems in \cite{5651175} are stronger than the ones in our framework.
-Since our pipeline avoids obstacles, performs object pose estimation and re-estimation using RGB-D sensors, and does not assume a motion capture system. \cite{buchler2020learning} and \cite{mulling2013learning} use reinforcement learning in a model-free setting to learn policies that are capable of generating dynamic strokes for the table-tennis playing robot.
-The main advantage of using machine learning-based methods is that the policies learnt by the neural network can generalize to new data points that are similar to previously seen data points.
+Several works in the literature have investigated tasks that are similar to the task of intercepting projectiles.
+In this section, we will discuss these works as well as their advantages and disadvantages.
+In \cite{5651175}, the authors presented a framework that robot manipulators can use to catch a ball.
+Specifically, the catching problem is formulated as a bilevel optimization problem, which produces a joint trajectory that can successfully complete the catching task.
+The advantage of using an optimization-based trajectory generation algorithm is that trajectories can be quickly generated in simple environments, even for high-dimensional planning problems.
+There are three key disadvantages in this work compared to our work: (i) as \cite{5651175} solves an optimization problem online while the projectile is in flight, it is not guaranteed to return a solution within a strict time limit; (ii) \cite{5651175} assumes that there are no obstacles in the workspace; (iii) \cite{5651175} uses a VICON system that provides a near ground-truth pose of the incoming object.
+Hence, the assumptions of the planning and perception problems in \cite{5651175} are stronger than those of our framework as our pipeline avoids obstacles, performs object pose estimation using RGB-D sensors, and does not require a motion capture system. \cite{buchler2020learning} and \cite{mulling2013learning} use reinforcement learning in a model-free setting to learn policies that are capable of generating dynamic strokes for the table tennis robot.
+The main advantage of using machine learning-based methods is that the policies learned by the neural network can generalize to new data points that are similar to previously seen data points.
 However, these approaches require training a large set of data, especially if the scenes are allowed to have obstacles \cite{kakade2003sample}.